-There are a variety of ways life or long-term care insurance can help you prepare for life’s worse-case scenarios and help you preserve your financial legacy.
+There are a variety of ways life or long-term care insurance can help you prepare for life’s worst-case scenarios and help you preserve your financial legacy

 Just as it’s usually an exercise in futility to try to “time the market” or anticipate tax code changes, we all face uncertainty about when we’ll pass away.
 What if that time coincides with a market downturn or other unforeseeable events that leave your family or charity of choice with less than you intended?

 One possible solution to that “what if” problem is using life insurance to help protect your legacy.
 A correctly-structured life policy’s death benefit can be there for your family, beneficiaries, or charity of choice, no matter when it is needed.
 This may help reduce the possibility that any party will be adversely impacted by a market downturn, healthcare expenses, and other unexpected costs that may occur.

 The death benefit is typically tax-free, so changes to future income tax rates and laws should not reduce it.
 You decide who your beneficiaries are, and how the proceeds will be divided among them.
 All of this can add some certainty to an uncertain future.

 Long-Term Care (LTC) insurance is another important tool to help protect your financial legacy, in both good times and bad.
 It is a cost-effective way of covering the significant risk of the rapidly increasing cost of care (whether delivered at home, in an assisted living facility, or in a nursing home).

 Affluent clients sometimes consider “self-insuring” against LTC costs, hoping the LTC need never arises, and planning to spend down only some of their assets if it does occur.

 However, the quickly rising cost of care (plus the uncertainty of how long you might need it) makes the potential drain on assets quite significant.
 For example, the average annual cost of a private room in a nursing home in the U.S. in 2020 was $105,852, an increase of 62% since 2004.